thegworld/gtx-browser/docs/speed/binary_size/fuchsia_binary_size_trybot.md

 - **Why:** Chrome-Fuchsia deploys on platforms with small footprints.
 As each release rolls, Fuchsia runs its own set of size checks that will reject a release if the Chrome-Fuchsia packages exceed the allocated size budget.
-This builder tries to mitigate the unending growth of Chromium's impact on Chrome-Fuchsia continuous deployment.
+This builder tries to mitigate the unending growth of GTx Browser's impact on Chrome-Fuchsia continuous deployment.

 [compressed fuchsia archive]: #compressed-vs-uncompressed